 The axe is a common heraldic charge, just as the cross is a common Christian symbol.
 An Axe Cross is an attempt to portray a fighting weapon as a Christian symbol.

-Where a hammer is generally a tool used in construction, an axe is generally used for destruction.
+Where a hammer is a tool used in construction, an axe is used for destruction.
 And yet that destruction could be a preliminary stage in the construction of something.
-You can't make an omelette without breaking eggs.
+Just as you can't make an omelette without breaking eggs, you can't make an empire without breaking legs.

 The axe is prehistoric; it has been used since the Stone Age for chopping down mighty tress and for hacking up animal carcasses.
 A man with an axe is not to be argued with and it has long been a symbol of strength and authority.
 Mussolini adopted a symbol which included an axe, and the implement has been for a long time the only friend of an executioner.